2024 Apalachee High School shooting: Abuse and home environment

 According to Gray's lawyers, his household was at one point visited by the Georgia Department of Family and Children Services.
 According to The Washington Post, for the three years before the shooting, Gray and his family interacted with multiple Georgia child welfare workers, four school systems, three county sheriff's departments, and two local police agencies, with many of them ignoring or not responding to reported child abuse Gray was allegedly experiencing at the hands of his parents.

-In August 2021, Gray allegedly searched the internet for ideas on how to murder his father, with the search being flagged, since it was made from a school device.
-Two school resource officers showed up to Gray's home to talk with him and his mother.
+In August 2021, Gray allegedly searched the internet for ideas on how to murder his father, with the search being flagged since it was made from a school device.
+Two school resource officers showed up at Gray's home to talk with him and his mother.
 The Ben Hill County School District, where the incident occurred, said that they could not find an incident report of the event.
 Gray's maternal grandfather told CNN that Gray's father had multiple episodes where he attempted or purposely beat Gray, adding that Gray did not show any outward anger issues but was affected by his upbringing.

-In September 2021, Gray's maternal grandmother reported her daughter to the Georgia Division of Family and Children Services, after an incident where her daughter had allegedly struck Gray a half-dozen times.
+In September 2021, Gray's maternal grandmother reported her daughter to the Georgia Division of Family and Children Services after an incident in which her daughter had allegedly struck Gray six times.
 At the agency's request, Gray moved in with his paternal grandmother, and his mother began regular drug testing.
-Gray's maternal aunt offered additional evidence to the assigned caseworker, out of a fear that the incident was not being properly investigated but was not taken up on that offer.
-The Fitzgerald Police Department was never contacted about the allegations against Gray's mother, as was required under Georgia law.
+Gray's maternal aunt offered additional evidence to the assigned caseworker, out of a fear that the incident was not being properly investigated, but was not taken up on that offer.
+The Fitzgerald Police Department was never contacted about the allegations against Gray's mother, as was required under state law.

 On October 31, 2022, Gray was hit by his mother and, along with his sister, forced out of the house.
 They were let back in by Gray's mother around 11 p.m.
 A neighbor who witnessed the incident called the Jackson County office of Georgia's child welfare agency to report the incident.